Review: Hatter's Farm Pick Your Own Pumpkins

 Can you bring your dog?

-Dogs are welcome on the farm, but not in the actual pumpkin patches.
+Dogs are welcome on the farm.
 They need to be kept on a lead at all times.

 Where is Hatter’s Farm?